aaryaman11/ntoolsbrowser.github.io/README.md

 ## Instructions For Using N-Tools With Your Own Data

-Those who wish to adapt N-Tools Browser for their own use will first need to download the repository.
+Advanced users who wish to adapt N-Tools Browser for their own use will first need to download the repository.
 This can be done either by downloading the repository as a zip file or using:

     $ git clone https://github.com/ntoolsbrowser/ntoolsbrowser.github.io.git